Which of the following types of cells undergo meiosis? | Channels for Pearson+

 1

-Understand the purpose of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-This process is essential for sexual reproduction and occurs in germ cells.
+Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes (sperm and eggs) in sexually reproducing organisms.

-Identify the types of cells: Somatic cells are body cells that undergo mitosis, not meiosis.
-Gametes are the result of meiosis, not the cells that undergo it.
-Red blood cells are specialized cells that do not undergo meiosis.
+Identify the types of cells involved in meiosis: Meiosis occurs in germ cells, which are specialized cells that give rise to gametes.
+These are distinct from somatic cells, which make up most of the body's tissues and organs.

-Focus on germ cells: Germ cells are the only type of cells that undergo meiosis.
-They are specialized cells found in the reproductive organs and are responsible for producing gametes (sperm and eggs).
+Differentiate between somatic cells and gametes: Somatic cells undergo mitosis, not meiosis, to produce identical daughter cells for growth and repair.
+Gametes, on the other hand, are produced through meiosis to ensure genetic diversity.

 Watch next